stdware/qwindowkit/README.md

 # QWindowKit

 Cross-platform window customization framework for Qt Widgets and Qt Quick.
-Support Windows, macOS, Linux.

 This project inherited most of [wangwenx190 FramelessHelper](https://github.com/wangwenx190/framelesshelper) implementation, with a complete refactoring and upgrading of the architecture.